What is preimplantation genetic testing for aneuploidy (PGT-A), formerly PGS?

 - Certain couples undergoing IVF for the first time

-It is best to discuss with your fertility physician, if they believe PGS is right for you.
+It is best to discuss with your fertility physician, if they believe PGT-A is right for you.

-Should I see a genetic counselor before undergoing preimplantation genetic screening?
+Should I see a genetic counselor before undergoing preimplantation genetic testing?